Woman talking on phone in front of a building.

 I believe in the art of writing good tutorials.

-Poking your co-worker with a stick is not nice!
+Poking your co-worker with a stick gets you sent to HR!

 In German, this would be ‘das Schreiben’ and ‘das Pieksen.’

-Remember the first section in this article where we talked about the Present Simple and Present Continous?
+Remember the first section in this article about the Present Simple and Present Continuous?
 Well, here we go again!

-Gerunds and verbs in Present Continous both end with -ing which makes it troublesome to distinguish between the two.
-What happens is that we end up with more and more sentences that have a verb plus -ing in them, although it’s most likely wrong.
-But now we know when to use the Present Continous, so let’s learn how Gerunds are used.
+Gerunds and verbs in Present Continous end with -ing, making it troublesome to distinguish between them.
+As a result, we form more sentences with a verb plus -ing in them, although it’s most likely wrong.
+But now we know when to use the Present Continous, so let’s learn how to use Gerunds:

-You can find the rules when to use Gerunds with useful examples here.
+• You can find the rules on when to use Gerunds with useful examples here.

-Some verbs and phrases must be followed by a Gerund—look at the list here.
+• You can find a list of verbs and phrases that must be followed by a Gerund here.

-Unfortunately, this is also something you have to learn by heart—no specific rules are applied!
+Unfortunately, this is also something you have to learn by heart—there are no specific rules to follow!

 Afterthoughts

 I’m sure you can now see what I meant when I wrote that it’s easy to learn but hard to master English.
-Some concepts can be difficult to comprehend for us German-speakers and some rules are way more complicated in English than in German!
-But, practice makes perfect.
-We all make mistakes—even native speakers—so don’t worry too much about it.
-We also use incorrect grammar in German regularly, and it’s usually no big deal.
-Be aware though where it’s relatively easy for you to trip and take in the effort of asking someone for help or searching the internet for answers!
+Some concepts can be challenging for German speakers, and some rules are way more complicated in English than in German!

 Latest on the blog